Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

 \subsection{Expert Interview}

 To evaluate the effectiveness of federated visualization, we conducted one-on-one interviews with three experts.

-\textbf{Background.} All experts have experiences in visual analysis of urban data.
+\textbf{Background.} All experts have experiences in visual analysis.
 In a prior discussion, they agreed that privacy is a big concern in visually analyzing decentralized data.
 A comprehensive analysis of a problem is not possible if data can not be shared.
 They have no knowledge about federated visualization.

 \textbf{Process.} In each interview, we first introduced the background of federated visualization, our visual interface and chart examples in gallery, and demonstrated how the system works with the first case.
-Then we asked them to freely explore urban data, answered their questions and observed their behaviors.
+Then we asked them to freely explore three datasets, answered their questions and observed their behaviors.
 Finally, we collected their feedback.
 This process took approximately 60 minutes.

 \textbf{Feedback.} Overall, all experts felt that our system has no difference from conventional visual analysis systems and can be easily analyzed.
 They confirmed this convenience to various chart types and some basic interactions.
 An expert liked the provision of different accuracies in the system, which makes it flexible for different privacy scenarios.
 Surely, a low accuracy has little influence on visual distributions but can shorten the system response time.
 An expert tried to re-identify an arbitrary individual, but failed.
 This verifies the effectiveness of our system.